Last updated on July 7th, 2019 at 01:53 pm

 - agreement as to the division of sale proceeds in the event of a decrease in value of the property below the price originally paid for it;

-- how mortgage payments, council tax and household utilities payments are to be divided between the owners;
+- how mortgage payments, council tax, insurance, maintenance and household utilities payments are to be divided between the owners;

 - an adjustment mechanism if one party pays for improvements or repairs to the property or pays for all of the outgoings for a period of time;